SevenShepherd/SevenShepherd.github.io/_posts/2023-12-03-faith-results.markdown

 > I believe <span style="font-weight:bold;color:#009933;">saving faith will <span style="font-size:1.2em;color:#00cc44;">result</span> in obedience</span>...
 We must guard jealously the fact that <span style="font-weight:bold;">faith alone is what saves us, <span style="color:orangered;">not faith <span style="font-size:1.2em;color:red;">plus</span> obedience</span></span>. ...
 No historic Protestant confession says that saving faith includes obedience. &mdash; [Dr. Wayne Grudem (Ph.D., University of Cambridge; D.D., Westminster)](https://youtu.be/s9e3Y2SMXag)

 If a tree was genuinely alive it would bear fruit.
+Remember that a branch cannot bear fruit by itself (Jn 15:1-17), and it's the fruit of the Spirit, not the fruit of human decision (Gal 5:22-23).
+If the fruit isn’t growing the root is dead (Mt 3:8,10; Jn 15:8; Jas 2:17).

 > <span style="font-weight:bold;font-size:1.2em;color:red;">Justification by works (things we have done) is the heresy of legalism.</span> Justification, as Luther insisted, is by faith only (‘faith apart from observing the law’, Rom.
 3:28), because it is in Christ and by Christ only, and depends on what he is as distinct from what we are.
 But **if ‘good works’ (activities of serving God and others) do not follow from our profession of faith**, we are as yet believing only from the head, not from the heart: in other words, **justifying faith (fiducia) is <span style="font-size:1.2em;">not yet ours</span>**. &mdash; [Dr. J. I. Packer (Ph.D., University of Oxford), Concise Theology.
 Chapter 59 Works. p.
 174.](https://youtu.be/jOFsFgUUdZo).
 On [faith](https://youtu.be/jOFsFgUUdZo), on [repentance](https://youtu.be/gExLXpPJDd8).